kaguya-shinomiya/chika-bot/docs/top.md

 > ### Chika joins Discord
 >
-> _Hello Chika, what can you do for Discord servers?_
+> _Hi Chika, thanks for joining us here.
+Would you like to introduce yourself?_
 > <br/><br/>
-> **F. Chika**: Hi, thanks for having me here.
-I know how to play a few games.
-I can also stream music.
-And you can even chat directly with me.
+> **C. Fujiwara**: Oh hi!! didn't see you there.
+I was playing Amogus with Kei.
+But thanks for having me here.
 > <br/><br/>
-> _Cool, so -_
+> _I see, so what can you do as a Discord bot?_
 > <br/><br/>
-> **F. Chika**: But what the heck, that's the wrong question.
-Ask not what I can do for you, but what you can do for me!
-LOL.
-I always feel so under-appreciated.
+> **C. Fujiwara**: You know, I can't compete with the likes of MEE6 or Mudae, but I'm trying my best anyway.
+You can refer to the banner below for a list of commands.
 > <br/><br/>
-> _Sorry, we love you even though your IQ is 3._
+> _That's great that you're trying your best!
+I heard you have an IQ of 3?_
 > <br/><br/>
-> **F. Chika**: Ya that's true.
+> **C. Fujiwara**: I think so.
+Is that bad?
+> <br/><br/>
+> _No, it's great._
+> <br/><br/>
+> **C. Fujiwara**: Haha okay.
 Anyway, I'll bring the entire Shuchi'in Tabletop Game Club to Discord some day.
 Please stay tuned!

 > ### Introduction
 >